wso2/docs-ei/en/streaming-integrator/docs/guides/use-cases.md

 - [Extracting Data from Static Sources in Real Time](../guides/extracting-data-from-static-sources-in-real-time.md)
 - [Receiving Data in Transit](../guides/receiving-data-in-transit.md)

-### Processing data
+### Stream Processing

-The different types of processing activities that can be performed by WSO2 Streaming Integrator are as follows:
+The different types of stream processing activities that can be performed by WSO2 Streaming Integrator are as follows:

  - Cleansing data